deeplearning4j/deeplearning4j/image-data-pipeline.md

             labels.add(f.getName());
         }

-After you download a LFW dataset to work with, place it in the right path and feed the path into a variable called labelPath, you're ready to read and load the data, and create an array to hold the images' labels.

 ## Reading Records, Iterating Over Data

-Here's the code that helps transform raw images into data records we can work with:
+The following code helps transform raw images into a format that will work well with DL4J and ND4J:

         // Instantiating RecordReader.
 Specify height and width of images.
         RecordReader recordReader = new ImageRecordReader(28, 28, true,labels);

         // Point to data path.
         recordReader.initialize(new FileSplit(new File(labeledPath)));

 The RecordReader is a class in Canova that helps convert the byte-oriented input into data that's oriented toward a record; i.e. a collection of elements fixed in number and indexed with a unique ID.

-Here, LFW images have been scaled to 28 pixels x 28 pixels (rescaling images to other dimensions will means you change the parameters you feed to the ImageRecorder above, as well as the nIn hyperparameter below).
-The  [ImageRecordReader](https://github.com/deeplearning4j/Canova/blob/f03f32dd42f14af762bf443a04c4cfdcc172ac83/canova-nd4j/canova-nd4j-image/src/main/java/org/canova/image/recordreader/ImageRecordReader.java), which extends the RecordReader, is instructed to expect 28 x 28 pixel images to parse (you'll change the dimensions to match your custom images); "true" instructs it to append a label to the record; and "labels" is the array to which that label number is appended.
-Without the label, all you have is a bunch of pixels.
+The [ImageRecordReader](https://github.com/deeplearning4j/Canova/blob/f03f32dd42f14af762bf443a04c4cfdcc172ac83/canova-nd4j/canova-nd4j-image/src/main/java/org/canova/image/recordreader/ImageRecordReader.java) is a subclass of the RecordReader and is built to automatically take in 28 x 28 pixel images.
+Thus, LFW images are scaled to 28 pixels x 28 pixels.
+You can change dimensions to match your custom images by changing the parameters fed to the ImageRecordReader, as well as the nIn hyperparameter.

+Other parameters shown above inclue "true" which instructs it to append a label to the record, and "labels" which is the array supervised values (e.g. targets) used to validate neural net model results.

+The DataSetIterator is a Deeplearning4J class that traverses the elements of a list.
+Iterators pass through the data list, accesses each item sequentially, keeps track of how far it has progressed by pointing to its current element, and modifies itself to point to the next element with each new step in the traversal.

         // Canova to DL4J
         DataSetIterator iter = new RecordReaderDataSetIterator(recordReader, 784,labels.size());

-With this line, we move to a Deeplearning4j class called DataSetIterator.
-Like all Iterators, this one traverses the elements of a list.
-It makes a pass through the list, accesses each item sequentially, keeps track of how far it has progressed by pointing to its current element, and modifies itself to point to the next element with each new step in the traversal.

-The DataSetIterator, suprisingly enough, iterates through input datasets, fetching one or more new examples with each iteration, and loading those examples into a DataSet object that neural nets can work with.
-The line above also tells the [RecordReaderDataSetIterator](https://github.com/deeplearning4j/deeplearning4j/blob/3e5c6a942864ced574c7715ae548d5e3cb22982c/deeplearning4j-core/src/main/java/org/deeplearning4j/datasets/canova/RecordReaderDataSetIterator.java) to convert the image to a straight line of elements, rather than a 28 x 28 grid; it also specifies the number of labels possible.
+The DataSetIterator iterates through input datasets, fetching one or more new examples with each iteration, and loading those examples into a DataSet object that neural nets can work with.
+The line above also tells the [RecordReaderDataSetIterator](https://github.com/deeplearning4j/deeplearning4j/blob/3e5c6a942864ced574c7715ae548d5e3cb22982c/deeplearning4j-core/src/main/java/org/deeplearning4j/datasets/canova/RecordReaderDataSetIterator.java) to convert the image to a straight line (e.g. vector) of elements, rather than a 28 x 28 grid (e.g. matrix); it also specifies the number of labels possible.

 ## Configuring the Model

-Below is a neural net configuration.
-Many of the hyperparameters have been covered in the [Iris tutorial](../iris-flower-dataset-tutorial.html), so we'll focus here on just a few distinguishing characteristics.
+Below is a neural net configuration example.
+Many of the hyperparameters have been explained in the [Iris tutorial](../iris-flower-dataset-tutorial.html); thus, we'll summarize a few distinguishing characteristics.

         MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()
                 .optimizationAlgo(OptimizationAlgorithm.CONJUGATE_GRADIENT)